-- There are three different size classifications of CREATE Jr. tournaments.
-Tournaments with: - fewer than 16 teams have the top eight teams advance to the finals. - between 17 and 24 teams have the top twelve teams advance to the finals (at the discretion of the Event Partner). - more than 24 teams have the top sixteen teams advance to the finals (at the discretion of the Event Partner). - The alliances will be formed by consecutively ranked teams; 1-4 in the top alliance, 5-8 in the next alliance, and so on for the collaboration game.
-In the Versus game, the top ranked team is an alliance captain of the # 1 alliance and invites another team to join them.
-If the team accepts, the next highest ranked team becomes the captain of alliance #2 and invites another to join them on so on.
-Once the last alliance captain has chosen, the process starts again at the top with the alliance captains picking from remaining teams.
-This continues until all alliances have four teams.
-NOTE: A team may decline the offer to join an alliance.
-However, if they do decline, they cannot be chosen by another alliance. - In the event of a tie for the last qualifying spot another alliance will be added to the finals. - The alliances will participate in the finals with the lowest ranked alliance competing first.
+- ◆ There are three different size classifications of CREATE Jr. tournaments.
+Tournaments with: - fewer than 16 teams have the top eight teams advance to the finals. - between 17 and 24 teams have the top twelve teams advance to the finals (at the discretion of the Event Partner). - more than 24 teams have the top sixteen teams advance to the finals (at the discretion of the Event Partner). - ◆ The alliances will be formed by consecutively ranked teams; 1-4 in the top alliance, 5-8 in the next alliance, and so on for the collaboration game. - ◆ In the event of a tie for the last qualifying spot another alliance will be added to the finals. - ◆ The alliances will participate in the finals with the lowest ranked alliance competing first.
 For example, in an 18-team tournament with 3 alliances in the finals, teams ranked 9th-12th would go first, followed by the alliance made up of the 5th-8th ranked teams.
-The last alliance to participate, the top seeded alliance, would be made up of the 1st -4th ranked teams.
-In the Versus game, the Highest numbered alliance goes first, moving up until the #1 alliance is the last to go. - The alliance with the highest single round score in the finals will be the tournament champions.
+The last alliance to participate, the top seeded alliance, would be made up of the 1st -4th ranked teams. - ◆ The alliance with the highest single round score in the finals will be the tournament champions. - ◆ Some lager events will have a second round of Finals with the lowest score from the first round going first and the highest score going last.
+The highest score of the two attempts is used to find a winner.
+In the event of a tie in Finals, the higher seeded team at the beginning of Finals will be declared winner.